 Panic stricken he thumbs through the handbook he was given to find the appropriate policy looking for the clauses in section 11, but there is no section 11.
 He reads the policy again, he’s followed everything to the letter but where’s the guidance that the head teacher is referring to?

 Events become protracted and the parents more enraged, they share their story with the local press and seek legal advice with the intention of suing the school for damages.

-After some investigation it turns out that James has never been given a copy of the updated policy and has therefore never seen the part of the procedure that should have been followed.
+After some investigation it turns out, for whatever reason, that James has not received a copy of the updated policy and has therefore never seen the part of the procedure that should have been followed.
 Moreover, the school does not have any proof that he actually read and agreed to the original policy let alone the updated version.

-Whilst you could argue a degree of professional responsibility and capability, James cannot technically be held accountable as he was unaware of the procedure that should have been followed.
-The school cannot take action against him as they did not ensure that he read and agreed to the most recent policy, nor can they provide any proof that he had even read or agreed to the original version, something which could prove to be a problem if it ever came to court.
+Whilst you could argue a degree of professional responsibility and capability, James cannot ‘technically’ be held accountable as he was unaware of the procedure that should have been followed.
+The school cannot take action against him as they did not adequately ensure that he had read and agreed to the most recent policy, nor can they provide any proof that he had even read or agreed to the original version in the handbook, something which could prove to be a problem if it ever came to court.